Beef vegetable noodle stir fry - A quick and easy Chinese inspired beef stir fry with a medley of vegetables served over gluten free noodles

 I used broccoli, bell peppers along with shredded carrots.
 I Cut them into small bitesize pieces so they were able to cook thoroughly in the wok/pan.

-For the Steak dry rub – 2 tbsp paprika, 2tbsp black pepper, 1 tbsp himalayan pink salt, 1 tbsp garlic granules/powder, 1 tbsp onion powder, 1tsbp coriander, 1tbsp chives, 1 tbsp, red pepper flakes
+For the Steak dry rub – 2 tablespoon paprika, 2tbsp black pepper, 1 tablespoon himalayan pink salt, 1 tablespoon garlic granules/powder, 1 tablespoon onion powder, 1tsbp coriander, 1tbsp chives, 1 tbsp, red pepper flakes